alphagov/government-frontend/README.md

 Pages are rendered using components.
 Components can be specific to government-frontend or shared between applications.

-Shared components are provided by static and are documented in the [GOV.UK component guide](http://govuk-component-guide.herokuapp.com/).
+Shared components are provided by static and are documented in the [static component guide](https://govuk-static.herokuapp.com/component-guide).

 Components specific to government-frontend are [within the application](https://github.com/alphagov/government-frontend/tree/master/app/views/components) and follow rules set out by the [govuk_publishing_components](https://github.com/alphagov/govuk_publishing_components) gem.
 They are documented in the [government-frontend component guide](https://government-frontend.herokuapp.com/component-guide).